 Laptops are permitted, but only for taking notes.
-Using them for other purposes will be treated as a breach of courtesy toward other others.
+Using them for other purposes will be treated as a breach of courtesy toward others.
 Offenders will be asked to leave the classroom.
+Please be advised this also applies to the use of cell phones and other mobile electronic devices.